liampshaw/rmsFinder/README.md

 The most important option is probably `--db`, which allows you to search against three different categories of enzyme sequences in REBASE.  ranging from those with experimental support for their restriction site ('gold') to those that have only been predicted bioinformatically based on similarity to known enzymes ('putative').
 * ```gold``` - the highest standard, with experimental support for their restriction site.
 See [http://rebase.neb.com/cgi-bin/rebgoldlist](here).
 * ```nonputative``` - only those sequences which are not putative
 * ```all``` - includes putative sequences predicted bioinformatically by REBASE based on similarity to existing sequences, but for which no experimental validation is known.
-In many cases if you are searching an NCBI genome using rmsFinder, you will find a 100% match to a putative prediction for a protein.
+In many cases if you are searching an NCBI genome using `rmsFinder`, you will find a 100% match to a putative prediction for a protein.
 This is because the REBASE team have already identified it against the existing proteins.

 ### Input files

-rmsFinder takes either genbank or fasta files as input.
+`rmsFinder` takes either genbank or fasta files as input.

 Example genbank files can be downloaded from NCBI with ```ncbi-acc-download``` (available [here](https://github.com/kblin/ncbi-acc-download/)), for example: